Master of Business Administration: Supply Chain and Logistical Systems

 Admissions Information

 View admissions requirements, tuition rates, and application deadlines.
-Connect with an Admissions or Recruiting Specialist to answer your questions.
+Connect with an Admissions or contact an Admissions Recruiter who can directly answer your questions.

 Attend an Information Session

-During our Program-hosted Info Sessions, you'll learn about curriculum options, how these programs fit into various career paths, admissions requirements, tuition and financial and, and other important points for your planning and decision making needs.
+During our Program-Hosted Info Sessions, you'll learn about curriculum options, how these programs fit into a variety of career paths, admissions requirements, tuition and financial aid, and other important points for your planning and decision-making needs.

 Our MBA, MS Finance, Certificate students and alumni bring a wide range of industry experience and varied career goals to the Rohrer College of Business (RCB).
 To learn more about some of our brightest RCB students and alumni, check out these select stories to get a sense of who might be your new contacts if you join us as a student or the type of talent you might hire if you’re looking to grow your team.